Prickly Encounter - Dog Resembles Pin Cushion After Run-In With Porcupine

 Trooper was left with numerous quills embedded in his face, including around his mouth, snout, and eyes, highlighting the urgency of his rescue and the need for immediate medical attention.

-Describing the heartbreaking scene, Oliveira stated, "The dog had a face full of quills and was in a ton of pain.
-I drove out to the community and when I saw him, I was in total heartbreak!
-He was quite scared and timid but I let him take all the time he needed until he started to trust me.
-His sad eyes were telling me that he was in a ton of pain and discomfort."
+Describing the heartbreaking scene, Oliveira stated, "The dog had a face full of quills and was in a lot of pain.
+I drove out to the community, and when I saw him, I was heartbroken!
+He was quite scared and timid, but I let him take all the time he needed until he started to trust me.
+His sad eyes were telling me that he was in a lot of pain and discomfort."

-He explained, "I needed to sit with him for a bit until he could trust me and then could slip a leash on him and load up in my truck."
+He explained, "I needed to sit with him for a bit until he could trust me, and then I could slip a leash on him and load him up in my truck."

 Porcupines' protective quills can detach upon contact or fall off when the rodent shakes its body.
 It's crucial to have the quills removed by a veterinarian who can provide the unfortunate victim with pain relief.